t-kadre/EduCollab/README.md

-# Campus Collaborate: A MERN Stack Project
+# EduCollab: A MERN Stack Project

 ## Description
-Campus Collaborate is a web application aimed at enhancing the educational experience by providing a platform for students to collaborate, showcase their projects, and connect with peers.
+EduCollab is a web application aimed at enhancing the educational experience by providing a platform for students to collaborate, showcase their projects, and connect with peers.
 It facilitates sharing knowledge, receiving feedback, and exploring new opportunities in academia.

 ## Tech Stack Used
 - **MongoDB:** NoSQL database for storing user data and project information.